CaptainMirage/CaptainMirage/README.md

-# 🎩 Hey there, legends, it's me, the incredible Mirage!
+# 🎩 Hey there, legends, it's me, the one and only Mirage!

 I'm the fan-favorite, devilishly handsome guy from the adrenaline-pumping world of Apex Legends!
 You know, the game where I'm the life of the party!

-🛠️ In my toolkit, I've got Python, C#, C++, JavaScript, TypeScript, and a hint of Kotlin.
-Just like in the arena, I'm here to bamboozle code like I bamboozle my enemies!
+🛠️ I know Python, C#, C++, JavaScript, TypeScript, and a bit of Kotlin.

-🎮 When I'm not bamboozling legends in the arena (RIP arenas), I'm crafting epic games in Unity.
+🎮 I make games in Unity.
 Check them out on my [itch.io page](https://captain-mirage.itch.io/), where I sprinkle a little Mirage magic!

-🏴‍☠️ I'm the incredibly handsome and charismatic founder of Captain's Deck Entertainment, and we're famous for two things: making legendary games and, well, being legends ourselves.
-It's all in a day's work for a guy as charming as me!
+🏴‍☠️ I'm the incredibly handsome and charismatic founder of Captain's Deck Entertainment, and we're famous for two things: making totally awesome & legendary games and [insert cool reason here].

 📡 Okay, maybe I'm not an expert programmer, but I'm definitely "the goodest".
-As for looking good, you know I'm *dazzling*!

-📺 Be sure to swing by my [YouTube Channel](https://www.youtube.com/channel/UCEi1Yl_QpYygxaLeJ3THdwA) for vlogs, gaming content, and all the hilarious antics with my best buddy Wraith and the rest of the squad!
+📺 Be sure to swing by my [YouTube Channel](https://www.youtube.com/channel/UCEi1Yl_QpYygxaLeJ3THdwA) for vlogs, gaming content, and all the hilarious antics!

 ## Current Projects

 🚀 Right now, I'm working on Mirage's Mixtape, which is a YouTube video downloader!
 Keep an eye out for it.

-📚 I'm also making an AI that is just jarvis in real life, just trying to make a Cortana kind of thing for Windows 11

 ## Let's talk and have a drink!

 📧 Reach out to me at elliottwittdamirage@gmail.com if you have any questions or just want to chat.
-I'm always here for my fellow fans! specially you mom
+I'm always here for my fellow fans! specially you, mom.

 ---

 > ## 🎮 Ready to dive into my latest game, "Foxy's Adventure," on itch.io?
-> Play this totally relaxing and adorable game by clicking [here](https://captain-mirage.itch.io/foxys-adventure)!
+> Play this totally relaxing and adorable game by clicking [right on me!](https://captain-mirage.itch.io/foxys-adventure)!

 ---